-RCPT - Р NNN - KK S - ММ Receptacle Designation - Process Area Equipment Number of Source Panel - Circuit Number Switched Sub- Circuit (Optional) - Incrementing Number (Optional)
+RCPT - Р NNN - KK S - ММ Receptacle Designation - Process Area Equipment Number of Source Panel - Circuit Number Switched Sub- Circuit (Optional) • Incrementing Number (Optional)

-RCPT is the receptacle designation. Р is the Process Area, which is based on Section 2.3.
+RCPT is the receptacle designation.

+Ρ is the Process Area, which is based on Section 2.3.

 NNN is the Equipment Number of the source panel.

 KK is the Circuit Number of the source panel.
 Where circuit numbers are not applicable, utilize an incrementing number beginning with 1.

 S is the optional Switched Sub-Circuit utilized to identify cables that are switched.

-MM is an optional Incrementing Number , utilized to indicate the specific receptacle powered by the circuit.
+is an optional Incrementing Number, utilized to indicate the specific MM receptacle powered by the circuit.

-RCPT-S022-14-2 A uniquely identified receptacle fed from Circuit 14 of PNL-S022.
-In this case, it is the 2 nd receptacle on the circuit.
-RCPT-M701-1 A uniquely identified receptacle fed from MCC-M701.
-In this case, it is the only receptacle on the circuit, and as circuit numbers are not typically applied to MCCs, the number 1 is assigned to the circuit number.
+A uniquely identified receptacle fed from Circuit 14 of PNL-S022.
+In this case, it is the $2^{\rm nd}$ receptacle on the circuit.
+RCPT-S022-14-2 is the only receptacle on the circuit, and as circuit numbers are not typically applied to MCCs, the number 1 is assigned to the circuit number.